quattromani/childrenssafetyimmobilizer/index.md

 ---

-The new CONTOURED ERGONOMIC design is a pure POSITIONING INNOVATION which:
+The new contoured ergonomic design is a pure positioning innovation which:

 <ol type="a">
   <li>Reduces excessive force on the child's extremities.</li>